LEIF Shilshole Statue Project: Frequently Asked Questions

 How many names are there?

-One thousand, seven hundred sixty-seven.
-About 850 names were placed on the rune stones initially in 2007, and the remainder were unveiled on July 18, 2010.
+Two thousand, three hundred fifty-one.
+About 850 names were placed on the rune stones initially in 2007; more than 900 were added on July 18, 2010; another 509 were unveiled Oct.
+12, 2014.

 Does each name get its own plaque or nameplate?

-No, there are 13 plaques with 100 or more names on each plaque.
+No, there are 14 plaques with 100 or more names on each plaque.

 Is it just for immigrants who have passed on?